eknigge/AD320_Project/Docs/API-design.md

 # Hot Dog Tycoon API Design Doc

-This is the routing and API design document for our hot dog empire web app.
+This is the routing and API design document for our hot dog tycoon web app.

 For more detailed API documentation, see `APIDoc.md`